 - The degree requirements and the actual diploma/M.A.
 Degree rewarded are identical for both the hybrid online/on-campus program and the regular on-campus program.

-Full-time Hybrid Program must be completed within three semesters:
+The full-time Hybrid Program must be completed within three semesters:

 In order to maintain good standing in the program, a student must be making steady progress towards completing the degree and must maintain a 3.0 or better in the average of all the courses that have been approved by the faculty adviser to count for graduation.